 millions to focus on the one thing that unites us – our planet,” said Keya

 Chatterjee, Director of Renewable Energy and Footprint Outreach for World

 Wildlife Fund.
-“Joining together for Earth Hour with The
+“Joining together for Earth Hour with The Coca-Cola Company and

 Earth Hour, which engages more than 7,000 cities and towns

 across more than 150 countries and territories, has long inspired the

 Hour over the years by darkening some of its most iconic signs -- from Times Square in New York City, to Piccadilly

 Circus in London, to Kings Cross in Sydney.
 The company and its bottling partners also encourage

 employees to participate at home or through coordinated events, and by turning off

 “As lights go off around the world for Earth Hour,